alvarexander/tcp-client-server-calculator/README.md

 # TCP-Client-Server-Calculator
-A networking program using the TCP protocol in the C language that works as a calculator between server and client To run the program open two separate terminal windows:
+A networking program using the TCP protocol in the C language that works as a calculator between server and client.

-and run one one:
+To run the program on the same machine open two separate terminal windows.

+Server program:
 1 - gcc server.c -o server
 2 - ./server

-on the other run:
+Client:
 1. gcc client.c -o client
 2. ./client 127.0.0.1
 3. Then proceed to type in any expression without space such as: "15+5"